Scrap Box Dataset

 def ovr_rf(xs, y, n_estimators=40,

-=0.5, min_samples_leaf=5, **kwargs):
+max_features=0.5, min_samples_leaf=5, **kwargs):

-max_featuresreturn OneVsRestClassifier(RandomForestClassifier(n_jobs=-1, n_estimators=n_estimators,
+return OneVsRestClassifier(RandomForestClassifier(n_jobs=-1, n_estimators=n_estimators,

-max_features=min_samples_leaf, oob_score=True)).fit(xs, y) min_samples_leaf
+min_samples_leaf=min_samples_leaf, oob_score=True)).fit(xs, y)

 Here I’ve simply re-adapted a Jeremy function to work with One-Versus-Rest pipeline.
 I’m improving my buzzy worlds man!

-= ovr_rf(xs, y) m
+m = ovr_rf(xs, y)

-= m.predict_proba(valid_xs) pred_prob
+pred_prob = m.predict_proba(valid_xs)

 pred_prob

-method - which contains classes probabilities.
+Actually I’m not using the classic predict() method. pred_prob is an array - generated by predict_proba() method - which contains classes probabilities.
 See also sklearn source code.

 ROC Curve